BradyMcMullin/BradyMcMullin/README.md

 About Me:

-I am a dedicated sophomore Computer Science major with a strong inclination towards software development and adept problem-solving skills.
+I am a dedicated Junior Computer Science major with a strong inclination towards software development and adept problem-solving skills.
 My primary expertise lies in the Python programming language, complemented by a proficient understanding of assembly code, JavaScript, CSS, and HTML.
 I demonstrate a proactive approach towards adapting and surmounting the challenges inherent in software development.

 Current Projects: